faithooladipupo/faithooladipupo/README.md

 - 👀 I’m interested in Networking and Cybersecurity
 - 🌱 I’m currently learning how to use Kali Linux, and also learning how to configure some networks
 - 💞️ I’m looking to collaborate on a Networking project first, as a stepping stone
-- 📫 How to reach me- faithooladipupo@gmail.com
+- 📫 How to reach me faithooladipupo@gmail.com

 <!---
 faithooladipupo/faithooladipupo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.